 Source: Prepared by the Author.

-When analyzing the data of the parameter weight on the bit also known as feed force (WOB or pulldown), the results showed what was already predicted, in the fronts with ores the feed force was greater, presenting values that varied from 1 to 69 KLb with a weighted average of 49.4 KLb.
+When analyzing the data of the parameter weight on the bit, also known as feed force (WOB or pulldown), the results showed what was already predicted, in the fronts with ores, the feed force was greater, presenting values that varied from 1 to 69 KLb with a weighted average of 49.4 KLb.
 In sterile materials, the WOB was lower and ranged from 1 to 68 KLb with an average of 36KLb.When we analyzed, from the point of view of the operational technique used, we found that in the automatic mode there was a reduction of 16.3% of the advance force in relation to the force used in the manual operation mode, during the drilling of sterile materials.
 In ores, automated drilling showed a gain of 11.8% compared to manual drilling.
 Overall, the gain from automated drilling in terms of WOB was 18.7%, as shown in Table 5.

-Table 5 – Weight on drill bit (WOB) Automatic versus Manual Drilling.
+Table 5 – Weight of drill bit (WOB) Automatic versus Manual Drilling.